-All hotel visits linger in the memory afterwards but some leave a physical presence too – and in the case of the Athenaeum Hotel, it was Arthur.
+All hotel visits linger in the memory afterwards but some leave a physical presence too – and in the case of the Athenaeum Hotel, a boutique hotel in Piccadilly London, it was Arthur.
 The teddy bear guarding my room was so sweet he just had to be liberated and taken home, and at just £8, he was certainly the best-priced item on the room service menu.

-There were other teddy bears down at reception – Paddington fever was gripping the capital – but it had to be Arthur.
-Any hotel that has a friendly house bear promises a certain amount of charm and thought behind the mere provision of rooms, and so it turned out with the Athenaeum.
+There were other teddy bears down at reception – Paddington Bear fever was gripping the capital – but it had to be Arthur.
+Any hotel with a friendly teddy bear promises a certain amount of charm and thought behind the mere provision of rooms, and so it turned out with the Athenaeum.

-While it is a smaller hotel than the likes of grander five star London hotels such as the Ritz, Savoy or the Dorchester for example, by thoughtful interior design, friendly staff and pleasant little touches the Athenaeum has been turned from what could have just been a soulless tourist hotel into something rather more personal.
+While it is a smaller hotel than the likes of grander five star London hotels such as the Ritz, Savoy or the Dorchester for example, by thoughtful interior design, friendly staff and pleasant little touches the has been turned from what could have just been a tourist hotel into something rather more personal.
+It is one of the closest hotels to Buckingham Palace which is just a short walk across Green Park, and is a hotel right on Piccadilly, one of London’s busiest streets.

 The staff, especially the waiting staff at mealtimes, were extremely helpful, efficient and friendly, and when I mentioned that our bedroom was a bit stuffy, they swapped me into the one directly above without a moment’s thought.